x

 Definition

-Soil classification in NSW is the process of categorising soil and waste material according to its chemical composition, physical properties, and contamination levels.
+Soil classification is the process of categorising soil and waste material according to its chemical composition, physical properties, and contamination levels.
 This classification is guided by the NSW EPA’s Waste Classification Guidelines and determines the appropriate handling, transport, and disposal methods for soil generated during construction, demolition, and remediation projects.

 Why It Matters